Aanandi05/Advanced-Keylogger/README.md

 ## 🎯 Overview

-This project simulates a realistic malware scenario, designed to educate students, researchers, and cybersecurity professionals on how keyloggers operate — with an added twist: a **Cat Game overlay** to distract users while data is collected silently in the background.
+This project simulates a realistic malware/spyware scenario, designed to educate students, researchers, and cybersecurity professionals on how keyloggers operate — with an added twist: a **Cat Game overlay** to distract users while data is collected silently in the background.

 ---